BitbossIO/keyring/README.md

 ```

 ### Set the “to” address
-The address value should be base 58 decoded [TODO - Josh]
+The address value should be in the standard address format, passed in as a string.
 Also include the amount of crypto being sent to that address
 ```
 tx.to(address, satoshis);